RC1140/cr-gpg/README.md

 A chrome plugin that enables gpg encryption and decryption for the gmail web interface.
 Download it from [here](http://thinkst.com/tools/cr-gpg/)

-## Known Issues:

-- The popup window of the extension is not useable in windows due to the way the calls are made

 A brief tutorial can be found [at](http://blog.thinkst.com/2011/09/chrome-extension-for-gpg-in-gmail.html)

 ## Using the extension :

 Encrypting a message :
-The extension is hopefully easy enough to use , open up a gmail window(mail.thinkst.com) to begin.
+The extension is hopefully easy enough to use , open up a gmail window to begin.
 To encrypt a new message use the compose button as normal , but you will notice that there is a encrypt link next to the Rich Formatting link.